-Have you notice lately that farro has been appearing on the menus in even the most fancy restaurants?
+Have you noticed lately that farro has been appearing on the menus in even the fanciest restaurants?
 This ancient grain is making a come-back to our modern times.

 What is farro?